 A funny memory during running

-I have lots of times I could put but here’s just two 1:running backwards past a group of Bramhall runners who were supporting from the stand at the 13 mile mark and hearing them laughing 2:When out on a long run with my mate Andy Cordes needing the loo and every were we ran to find a secluded place, a helicopter seamed to follow us and Andy was joking that it was Julie & Steve Fairclough making sure that we were training hard and not stopping I could not stop laughing which made the situation worse and even funnier.
+I have lots of times I could put but here’s just two 1:running backwards past a group of Bramhall runners who were supporting from the stand at the 13 mile mark and hearing them laughing 2:When out on a long run with my mate Andy Cordes needing the loo and everywhere we ran to find a secluded place, a helicopter seamed to follow us and Andy was joking that it was Julie & Steve Fairclough making sure that we were training hard and not stopping I could not stop laughing which made the situation worse and even funnier.
 Luckily it didn’t get messy as I found somewhere!!